Blog

 • Complex Assets:

 Machinery with many parts or long-lived projects can be tricky.
-Break complex assets into components in the register and audit each part’s status and valuation.
+Therefore, break complex assets into components in the register and audit each part’s status and valuation.

 Careful planning and use of technology (see above) help overcome these hurdles.
 Training audit teams on best practices also ensures fewer errors.